THE JOURNAL

 Running, by its very nature, is exponentially hard.
 It’s an all-over body workout as old as time that, at any given moment and for any given reason, can suddenly feel horrendously tortuous.
-That said, when equipped with the correct footwear, the old one-foot-in-front-of-the-other thing can be a lot easier.
-Hear us out.
+However, when equipped with the correct footwear, the old one foot in front of the other thing can be a lot easier.

-Put simply, the world of running footwear has never been more advanced.
-This means that while there are a plethora of sneaker options to choose from, it’s easy to become overwhelmed with jargon and technicals.
-Sure, the regular plodders out there might know the difference between an easy shoe and a tempo shoe (we’ll get to that later), but for those new to the game, it can all be a bit of a footwear minefield.
+Put simply, running footwear has never been more technically advanced.
+This means that while there is a plethora of running shoe options to choose from, it’s easy to become overwhelmed with jargon.
+Sure, the regular plodders out there might know the difference between an easy shoe and a tempo shoe (we’ll get to that later), but for those new to the game, it can all be a bit of a minefield.

 01. The style